 All of our bunnies were donated by good samaritans or schools.
-In order for us to take a donated rabbit, the owners have to sign donation paperwork and pay a $75 adoption fee, which will cover the rabbits spay or neuter.
+For us to accept a donated rabbit, the owners have to sign donation paperwork and pay a $75 adoption fee, which will cover the rabbit’s spay or neuter.

 Compared to a 6′ Man

 Almost all domestic rabbits originated from European wild rabbits, which are currently labeled as Endangered in their native region.
 Their natural range is confined to the Iberian peninsula and small areas of France and northwest Africa, but due to human interaction, they are found on every continent except Asia and Antarctica.
 They prefer dry areas near sea level with soft, sandy soil.
 The soil preference is so they can burrow into it.
 Hundreds of domestic rabbit breeds can now be found around the world.
 Some are kept in outdoor hutches or enclosures and, since gaining popularity in the 1980’s, some rabbits have even been litter trained and kept indoors as house pets.